State is open for business

 “This is what has helped us get to Stage 5 with some guardrails in place,” Box said.

-In doing so Holcomb said we really have to underscore how important it is for our citizens and businesses to continue to make those adjustments and operate in a safe matter.
+In doing so, Holcomb said, Hoosiers have to underscore how important it is for citizens and businesses to continue to make adjustments and operate in a safe manner.

 “It has a huge impact,” he said.

-In Stage 5 size limits are removed for gatherings and meetings.
-Organizers of events that will include more than 500 people must submit a written plan to the local health department for approval.
+In Stage 5, size limits for gatherings and meetings are removed.
+Organizers of any event that will include more than 500 people must submit a written plan to the local health department.

-Hoosiers are also asked to continue to wash their hands and do not go to work of school or in public if they feel sick.
+Hoosiers are also asked to continue to wash their hands and not go to work, school or public places if they feel ill.

 (0) comments